jhw2167/BO1-Reimagined-expanded/README.md

 ## Overview

-Black Ops 1 Reimagined-Expanded Zombies is a mod designed to enhance gameplay features and mechanics of the classic Black Ops 1 and WaW style COD zombies with features such as Double Pack-a-Punch, Upgradable Perks, collision mechanics, rebalancing to the weapons and zombies and many other quality of life changes.
+Black Ops 1: Reimagined-*Expanded* Zombies is a mod designed to enhance gameplay features and mechanics of the classic Black Ops 1 and WaW style COD zombies.
+It Includes features such as Double Pack-a-Punch, Upgradable Perks, collision mechanics, rebalancing to the weapons and zombies and many other quality of life changes.
 It is built on top of the well received [Black Ops 1 Reimagined Mod](https://github.com/Jbleezy/BO1-Reimagined) by Jbleezy.